-- [58] Despite the Application being based on proposed use of the Mark in Canada, the Applicant asserts that the Mark is famous by virtue of the music venue having been operated for many years by previous owners.
-The Applicant asserts that this factor should weigh in its favour in the confusion analysis for example, when considering the extent to which the parties' trademarks have become known.
-The Opponent contests whether any goodwill in the Mark actually passed from the Applicant's predecessors-in-title to the Applicant, and on this point, the parties contest the degree to which the contract to purchase the property (included as Exhibit 9 to the Pullen Affidavit) had the effect of transferring goodwill in the Mark from the previous owner to the Applicant. - [59] Ultimately, to the extent that any reputation may have existed in the Mark prior to the Applicant's purchase of the property, I do not consider that prior reputation to assist the Applicant in this case, and have given it no weight.
-However, I do not consider any prior reputation in the Mark necessary for the Applicant to succeed on the issue of confusion, given the other factors weighing in the Applicant's favour most notably the low degree of resemblance between the parties' trademarks.
-Consequently, I will refrain from any further analysis of the purported fame of the Mark or the contractual issue note above.
+[58] Despite the Application being based on proposed use of the Mark in Canada, the Applicant asserts that the Mark is famous by virtue of the music venue having been operated for many years by previous owners.
+The Applicant asserts that this factor should weigh in its favour in the confusion analysis - for example, when considering the extent to which the parties' trademarks have become known.
+The Opponent contests whether any goodwill in the Mark actually passed from the Applicant's predecessors-in-title to the Applicant, and on this point, the parties contest the degree to which the contract to purchase the property (included as Exhibit 9 to the Pullen Affidavit) had the effect of transferring goodwill in the Mark from the previous owner to the Applicant.
+It is also worth noting that any use by predecessors in title prior to the Application filing date was of the Previous Multiple Palm Mark, and not the specific Mark in issue in this proceeding.

+[59] Ultimately, to the extent that any reputation may have existed in the Mark prior to the Applicant's purchase of the property, I do not consider that prior reputation to assist the Applicant in this case, and have given it no weight.
+However, I do not consider any prior reputation in the Mark necessary for the Applicant to succeed on the issue of confusion, given the other factors weighing in the Applicant's favour - most notably the low degree of resemblance between the parties' trademarks.
+Consequently, I will refrain from any further analysis of the purported fame of the Mark or the contractual issue noted above.